The 2024 Treehouse runs are at 10am on Sunday 24th March

 Registration

-- Registration will be in the gazebos near the Pavilion – please register promptly.
+- Registration will be in the gazebos near the Pavilion (///jetted.adhesive.logged) – please register promptly.

 - Registration will be open from 8:30am and everybody must be registered by 9:45am.
 On the day registrations need to be made by 9:30am.

-- There will be chip timing on the day – your chips will be given to you at registration.
+- There will be chip timing on the day – chips are embedded within the bib which will be given to you at registration.

 Warm-up and start